niltnir/personal-ssg/pages/index.md

 [here](/art#animation) come directly from grokking those principles.

 Interestingly, these learnings have also contributed to my ability to design.
-For example, being aware of silhouettes helps me draw characters that "read clearly," as much as design memorable logos and posters.
-Emphasizing three-dimensional depth makes both drawings and designs more interesting to look at.
+For example, being aware of silhouettes helps in drawing characters that "read clearly," as well as in designing memorable logos and posters.
+Emphasizing three-dimensional space makes both drawings and designs more interesting to look at.

 `(inject '(hr))`